Aidan-Jared/What-Genre-Should-I-Like/README.md

 ## Bayesian A/B testing

 After cleaning and organizing my dataset, I decided that the best way to compare genres would be through Bayesian A/B testing because it can show the mean rating that users give to other genres and can give me a numerical value for how much better does one genre reader like another genre.
 For these experiments, my Null is that individuals give the same rating to the two genres (mean1 = mean2) and my Alt is that they give different values (mean1 != mean2).
+In order to run these calculations I developed a <a href = https://github.com/Aidan-Jared/What-Genre-Should-I-Like/blob/master/src/BetaDist.py>class</a> to do all the calculation I need to do

 ### Fantasy and Fiction